dthul/swissrpg-discord-bot/schema.md

 `orphaned_discord_channels`: set of u64\
 Set of Discord channels that were created by the bot but could not be successfully deleted in the past

+## Discord Voice Channels

+A voice channel uses the same roles as the event series' associated text channel.

+`discord_voice_channels`: set of u64\
+Set of all bot controlled Discord voice channels

+`discord_voice_channel:{}:event_series`: string\
+1:1 relationship between a Discord voice channel and the event series it belongs to.\
+See `event_series:{}:discord_voice_channel` for the inverse relationship.

+`orphaned_discord_voice_channels`: set of u64\
+Set of Discord voice channels that were created by the bot but could not be successfully deleted in the past

 ## Discord Roles